apiyi-api/Sora-2-Prompting-Guide/README.md

 ### 11.2 Quality Maximization

 **Resolution and Format Optimization:**
-- Always specify "1080p resolution, 24fps cinematic frame rate"
+- Always specify "1080p resolution for maximum quality"
 - Use "shallow depth of field" for professional look
 - Request "professional lighting setup" for best results
 - Include "high production value" in style descriptions